nikodemus/foolang/README.md

 ## MMmmmaaaybe

 - The more I think about it the more I like the idea of "main" receiving an object that provides the OS interfaces.
 The only question is ergonomics.
 How to support printf-debugging in a random method?
 I have several answers.

   1. Dynamic variables.
   2. It isn't _that_ hard to pass in a logger.
   3. A nice environment means you don't reach for the printf in the first place.

-  ...but how do agents get those objects?
-As messages?

-  Probably: toplevel agents cannot have them!

-  But if you set up a tree of processes then the capabilities can be passed down.

-- ...aha.
-Smalltalk actually puts a lot of things which might otherwise belong in a control flow class (or exist as first-class constructs) into self:
+- Smalltalk actually puts a lot of things which might otherwise belong in a control flow class (or exist as first-class constructs) into Object:

       self handle: [ :exeption | ... ]
            do [ ... ]

-   Block would be another possible home:
+  Control flow class:

+      Handler do: { ... }
+              onExeption: { ... }

+  Block:

       { ... } handle: { ... } finally: { ... }

+  First class syntax:

+      try expr handle: { ... } finally: { ... }

+      unwind <expr> protect: { }

 - http://joeduffyblog.com/2016/02/07/the-error-model/

-    Conditions vs Errors

-    Error kills the agent.

-    Conditions are signalled and may have restarts.

-    Optional static analysis, like for everything.

-- Terminology

-    Words and sigils are both symbols.
+- Terminology: Words and sigils are both symbols.

       foo <-- word

-      \*^  <-- sigil
+      ++  <-- sigil

-- Syntax
+- Syntax:

     Allow newline to replace comma?